vshulev/connect-symbols/content/interviews/richard-van-der-laken.md

 ## Yes, I think this is the same with social entrepreneurship.

-Yes.
 So, there’s a difficult balance.
 And I also always bump into that, I am a very bad entrepreneur.
 So, that would be great if there, maybe already in art school, would be more focus on that.
 Or, that designers could organize that a little bit better.

 ## So you think that there should be a focus on entrepreneurship in the education of designers, when you think about what’s happening with the profession right now?